CHIMERAE

 Un piccolo lampo fece scintillare la copertura, come un raggio laser intrappolato dentro una geode, e un colpo sordo vibrò propagandosi lungo i vetri.
 I lampeggianti, dispersi nei tafferugli, sembravano inviare indecifrabili segnali, ritmici e remoti, come provenienti da pulsar di un’altra galassia.

-«È come se avesse cercato di creare i secondi descrivendo i primi» disse il Professore.
+«È come se avesse cercato di creare i secondi descrivendo i primi», disse il Professore.

 Poi prese fiato, ma non gli riuscì di riordinare né le idee né il respiro.